 But the research is mixed.
 One study shows no connection between acne and ovarian cancer.

-Having acne could make you more likely to get breast cancer.
-That’s because hormonal imbalances can lead to severe acne.
+Having severe acne in adolescence as a result of hormonal imbalances could make you more likely to get breast cancer.
 And studies do show a link between breast cancer and higher levels of hormones like estrogen and testosterone.

 Researchers followed thousands of women for 20 years.
 They found that those who had severe acne in their teenage years could be more likely to get melanoma, a form of skin cancer.
 Both acne and melanoma have ties to the hormone androgen.
 Melanoma isn’t common, but it's the most serious form of skin cancer.
 That’s because it’s more likely to spread if it goes untreated.

 Another study found a tie between women with both skin cancer and a history of acne.
 The research said that in order to treat their acne, these women were more likely to:

 - Have radiotherapy to treat their acne

 - Have phototherapy (light therapy) to treat their acne

 All of these can make skin cancer more likely.

 Some studies show a link between acne and prostate cancer.
 One ties prostate cancer to Propionibacterium acnes.
 That's a type of bacteria that plays a part in acne, as well as infections of the bones, joints, mouth, eye, and brain.
 The study suggests that this bacteria might also be a cause of prostate inflammation.
 Researchers found a lot of this bacteria in cancerous prostate glands.

 However, we need more study to confirm this link.